-Full WGC PE shorts and top, white socks and trainers
+WGC PE shorts and top, white socks and trainers

-Registration forms must be submitted online, and payment made, by Friday 8th February.
+Registration forms must be submitted online, and payment made, by Friday 17th September 2021.

 WGC Football is not affiliated, associated, endorses or is in any way officially connected with any particular football club or academy.

 Students Year 10 and above, may make up a social team of at least 15 players, but at the time of entering their team, they must also nominate a competent adult coach / manager to referee their games each week.
-All players must complete an individual online registration form as well as submit ONE team form online.
+All players must complete an individual online registration form as well as submit one team form online.
 Training is optional for social teams.

 Mondays 3.30pm – 5.30pm WGC Field

 Tops & Shorts supplied.
 Two pairs of socks need to be purchased from the NZ Uniforms shop; WGC black & gold socks and plain gold alternate socks.